-In California, there is no specific statute that prohibits breaking and entering.
-However, a person who breaks and enters will likely face charges for
+In California, there is no specific code section that prohibits breaking and entering.
+However, breaking and entering can subject you to criminal charges for burglary, auto burglary, vandalism, and/or trespass.

 - entering a woman’s unlocked apartment with the intent to rape her.